UAW president taking leave amid corruption probe

 The federal government has been investigating fraud and misuse of funds at the UAW for more than two years.

 Jones has not been charged.
-But in a court filing last week, federal prosecutors alleged that seven top UAW officials conspired since 2010 to embezzle funds through schemes such as submitting false vouchers for conference expenses.
+But in a recent court filing, federal prosecutors alleged that seven top UAW officials conspired since 2010 to embezzle funds through schemes such as submitting false vouchers for conference expenses.

-In a statement, Jones said he is stepping aside so the union can focus on negotiating better contracts for its workers.
+In a statement, Jones said he’s stepping aside so the union can focus on negotiating better contracts for its workers.

 UAW Vice President Rory Gamble will serve as acting president.
 He recently negotiated the union’s tentative agreement with Ford Motor Co.